 How far along is the museum in raising funds for the North Building project?

 The museum has been privately raising funds for this project for several years, and two transformational gifts were announced in late 2016 and early 2017 in support of this project.
-As of fall 2017, the museum had privately raised more than $100 million in support of the North Building project.
-Thanks to Denver voters’ support of the Our Denver Bond package, an additional $35.5 million in bond dollars will support key infrastructure needs, including new HVAC, insulation and plumbing as well as outdoor safety features for student and group visitors.
+The museum has privately raised more than $110 million in support of the North Building project.
+Thanks to Denver voters’ support of the Elevate Denver Bond package, an additional $35.5 million in bond dollars will support key infrastructure needs, including new HVAC, insulation, plumbing, and outdoor safety features for student and group visitors.

 How much public money will be used for this project?

 The North Building project features a $3 million allocation from the 2007 Better Denver Bonds program to renovate the Bonfils-Stanton Gallery on Level 1 of the North Building.
 Thanks to the voters of Denver, the museum also will receive $35.5 million from the Elevate Denver General Obligation Bond.
 The museum will match each public bond dollar with three privately raised dollars.

 Why did the DAM apply for bond funds?

 The Denver Art Museum’s North Building is nearly 50 years old and requires significant investment in its infrastructure in order to extend the life of the architectural icon and maintain an environment that meets 21st-century standards for guest safety and the care and presentation of art.

 If you have further questions not answered above, please email firstname.lastname@example.org.